 On August 24, 2010, Mr. Commisso, J.P.
 Morgan, BofA Merrill Lynch and Baker Botts met with the special committee and its financial and legal advisors at the offices of Simpson Thacher.
 At this meeting, J.P.
 Morgan and BofA Merrill Lynch discussed the key differences between Barclays Capital's valuation analysis (based on J.P.
 Morgan's and BofA Merrill Lynch's recollection and understanding from Barclays Capital's oral presentation on August 20, 2010) and J.P.
-Morgan's and BofA Merrill Lynch's valuation analysis (based on J.P.
-Morgan's and BofA Merrill Lynch's valuation analysis (based on J.P.
-Morgan's and BofA Merrill Lynch's valuation analysis (based on J.P.
 Morgan's and BofA Merrill Lynch's valuation analysis.
 In addition, during this meeting, Mr. Commisso discussed recent trends in the cable television industry, including the industry-wide loss of subscribers, the Federal Communications Commission's review of broadband access and net neutrality rules and the increased programming costs (in particular with respect to retransmission consent fees) experienced by cable operators.
 Mr. Commisso also provided his view that Mediacom was unlikely to meet the projections included in the June Forecast based upon Mediacom's actual results for the first half of 2010 and his forecast for the balance of the year.
-During these discussions, Barclays Capital made several points, including Barclays Capital's view that significant growth opportunities existed for Mediacom's high speed data and business enterprise services; and that for the comparable companies analysis employed by Barclays Capital, they also considered systems with similar demographics to Mediacom's capital systems.
+During these discussions, Barclays Capital made several points, including Barclays Capital's view that significant growth opportunities existed for Mediacom's high speed data and business enterprise services; and that for the comparable companies analysis employed by Barclays Capital, they also considered systems with similar demographics to Mediacom's cable systems.
 The financial advisors and Mr. Commisso also discussed Mediacom's capital structure, the appropriate weighted average cost of capital, Mediacom's long term growth prospects and the appropriate perpetuity growth rates to use in performing a discounted cash flow analysis for Mediacom.